1. Home

 Top tips for getting a mortgage quickly

 There are certain ways to speed up your mortgage application, and it’s all to do with seeming like a safe investment.
 The lender is risking potentially hundreds of thousands of pounds on the idea that you will be able to pay off your mortgage eventually.
-But they also want you to take time doing it, as they’ll get the interest over the years.
+However, they also want you to take time doing it, as they’ll get the interest over the years.

 • Consider asking for less.
 Lenders will lend up to 4.5 times your annual income.
 If you only need to ask for 3.5/4 times your salary, you may speed up the decision.